akshatj2209/calender-assistant/docs/ARCHITECTURE.md

 # Gmail Calendar Assistant - System Architecture

 ## Overview
 This system is designed to automatically monitor Gmail for demo requests and respond with available meeting times by integrating with Google Calendar.
-The architecture follows a microservices pattern with clear separation of concerns.
+The architecture uses a modern Express.js backend with Prisma ORM, Next.js frontend, and background job processing.

 ## High-Level Architecture